crosscompute/crosscompute-docs/docs/automation-framework/README.md

 output:

   # output variables
-  #   - id to use when referencing this variable in your template
+  # - id to use when referencing your variable in the template
-  #   - view to use when rendering this variable on the display
+  # - view to use when rendering your variable on the display
-  #   - path where your script saves this variable,
+  # - path where your script saves the variable,
   #   relative to the output folder
   variables:
     - id: c
       view: number
       path: variables.json

 # test configuration
-#   - folder where your test is defined
+# - folder that contains an input subfolder with paths for
+#   input variables that define a specific test
 tests:
   - folder: tests/integers
   - folder: tests/floats